theupdateframework/pep-maximum-security-model/README.rst

 Konstantin Andrianov, Geremy Condra, Vladimir Diaz, Zane Fisher, Justin Samuel, Tian Tian, Santiago Torres, John Ward, and Yuyu Zheng for helping us to develop TUF.

-Vladimir Diaz, Monzur Muhammad and Sai Teja Peddinti for helping us to review this PEP.

-Zane Fisher for helping us to review and transcribe this PEP.

 Copyright